Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Easton’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination).
-Easton’s soils are typically glacial till, rocky, or marine clay, with acidic pH (5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the target pH of 6.0–7.0.
-Use the USDA Web Soil Survey to identify drainage and seasonal water table characteristics.
-Site preparation includes removing existing vegetation, rough grading (1–2% slope away from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities and protect infrastructure.
+A comprehensive site assessment is required, including mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab for pH, NPK, organic matter, texture, compaction, and contamination.
+Easton’s soils are typically glacial till, rocky, or marine clay, with acidic pH (5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to achieve the target pH of 6.0–7.0.
+The USDA Web Soil Survey provides detailed mapping of local soil types and drainage.
+Site preparation includes removing existing vegetation, rough grading for a 1–2% slope away from structures, incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

 Sod installation near wetlands or streams in Easton is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), requiring 25–50 foot buffer zones and permits (RDA or NOI) for work within jurisdiction.
-Immediate stabilization (within 24–48 hours) is mandated to prevent erosion, with tree and root zone protection and MS4 stormwater coordination.
-Sod provides superior erosion control compared to seeding, protecting local waterways from sediment.
-Early consultation with the Conservation Commission is recommended for permit coordination, environmental impact documentation, and inspection scheduling.
-For more information, contact:
+131, § 40), with 25–50 foot buffer zones and permit requirements (RDA/NOI) for work within jurisdiction.
+Immediate stabilization (within 24–48 hours) is required to prevent erosion and protect water quality.
+Tree and root zone protection, as well as MS4 stormwater coordination, are essential.
+Sod provides superior erosion control compared to seeding, reducing sediment transport to waterways.
+Early consultation with the Conservation Commission is recommended for permit guidance, environmental impact documentation, and inspection scheduling.

 Easton Conservation Commission